SamHennessy/hlive/README.md

 ### PageSessionStore

 To manage your all the `PageSession`s `PageServer` uses a `PageSessionStore`.
-By default, each page gets its own `PageSessionStore`, but it's recommended that you have a single `PageSessionStore` that's shared by all your `Page`s.
+By default, each page gets its own `PageSessionStore`, but it's recommended that you have a single `PageSessionStore` that's shared by all your `Page`s on a server.

 `PageSessionStore` can control the number of active `PageSession`s you have at one time.
 This control can prevent your servers from becoming overloaded.
 Once the `PageSession` limit is reached, `PageSessionStore` will make incoming WebSocket requests wait for an existing connection to disconnect.

 ### HTTP vs WebSocket Render

-`Mount` is not called on HTTP requests but is called on WebSocket requests.
+`Mount` is not called on SSR requests but is called on WebSocket requests.

 ### Tree and Tree Copy